 The Bloody Truth about Menstrual Leave

 Menstrual Leave is still extremely controversial.
 Even though it provides a platform to ease the stigma around menstruation and increase productivity in the workplace, it also has the potential to negatively impact the culture surrounding women.
 Women have fought and continue to fight hard to gain respect from their male counterparts in the workplace.
 A menstrual leave law could embolden already negative stereotypes against women.
 Such stereotypes include that women are emotional, unreliable, expensive and overall weak employees.
 Similar arguments were posed before other successful maternity leave laws were approved.

 Seek Legal Assistance Today

-If your employer has failed to provide reasonable accommodations for your medical condition, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has failed to provide reasonable accommodations for your medical condition, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 879-6986 to schedule a free case evaluation and receive experienced legal counsel.